MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/Get-AzureRmRoleAssignment.md

 ```

 ### -ServicePrincipalName
-The ServicePrincipalName of the service principal.
+Specifies the name of the service principal.
 Filters all assignments that are made to the specified Azure AD application.

 ```yaml